zachcygan/Team-Information-Generator/README.md

 To run the tests for the program, simply type "npm run test" in the console of one of the four test files.
 There are 4 test suites and 19 tests total.
 All tests should pass.

+## Video Demo

+A video demonstration of this program can be found here: https://youtu.be/ISZuIq-8PzE.

 ## Screenshots

 ![screenshot of the website](assets/images/screenshot.png)